istio/old_mixer_repo/doc/dev/adapters.md

 ![mixer architecture](./img/mixer%20architecture.svg)

-## Templates, Adapters and Operator Configuration

 Mixer structures its incoming attribute data into a more useful form for backends (for example, metrics data) using templates.
 Templates describe the form of data dispatched to adapters when processing a request and the interface that the adapter must implement to receive this data.
 Out of the box, Mixer provides a suite of [default templates](#built-in-templates).
 We strongly recommend that, when implementing adapters, you use Mixer's default templates.
-Though if they are not suitable for your particular needs you can also create your own templates along with adapters to consume the relevant data.
+Though if they are not suitable for your particular needs you can also [create your own templates](./templates.md) along with adapters to consume the relevant data.

-Adapters are implemented with respect to a particular set of templates.
-Each adapter can register itself with the Mixer to process data collected by Mixer for its chosen templates.
 Istio itself includes some [built-in adapters](https://github.com/istio/mixer/tree/master/adapter) by default, but users may need to implement their own to let Mixer send data to their chosen backend.

 Operator configuration determines the values of the instances dispatched to an adapter for a template.
 Refer to